Bonnie Crombie

-Crombie previously served as the sixth mayor of Mississauga from December 1, 2014, until January 12, 2024, and as the member of Parliament (MP) for Mississauga—Streetsville from 2008 to 2011, sitting as a Liberal.
+Crombie was first elected as the member of Parliament (MP) for Mississauga—Streetsville from 2008 to 2011, sitting as a Liberal.
 From 2011 to 2014, she held the position of councillor for Ward 5 on Mississauga City Council and was a member of the Peel Regional Council.
 Crombie was elected as the mayor of Mississauga in the 2014 municipal election.

-She ran in the 2023 leadership election of the Ontario Liberal Party as a fiscally conservative Blue Grit on the centre-right flank of the party and won on the third ballot over her more left-leaning rivals.
+She ran in the 2023 leadership election of the Ontario Liberal Party as a fiscally conservative Blue Grit on the centre-right flank of the party, and won on the third ballot over her more left-leaning rivals.
 She resigned as mayor on January 12, 2024, in order to focus on her leadership of the Ontario Liberal Party, triggering the 2024 Mississauga mayoral by-election.
+Following a leadership review in September 2025 in which she received only 57% support, Crombie announced her resignation as leader and formally stepped down on January 14, 2026, with a successor to be selected at a later date.

 Background

-Bonnie-Michelle Teresa Bernadette Stack was born on February 5, 1960 to Polish immigrants Veronica Sawarna (née Sega) and Ed Stack in Toronto, Ontario.
-When Bonnie was three her parents separated, and she and her mother relocated to her grandparents' large home in Toronto's High Park neighbourhood.
+Bonnie-Michelle Teresa Bernadette Stack was born on February 5, 1960, to Polish immigrants Veronica (née Sega) and Ed Stack in Toronto, Ontario.
+When Bonnie was three, her parents separated, and she and her mother relocated to her grandparents' large home in Toronto's High Park neighbourhood.

 When Crombie was nine, her mother remarried to Michael Sawarna, who adopted Bonnie, and she took his surname, becoming Bonnie-Michelle Teresa Bernadette Stack Sawarna.
 The family settled in Etobicoke, where Crombie attended Michael Power/St. Joseph High School.
 Crombie describes her late stepfather as a “solid, hard-working, decent, honest man, and a churchgoer.
 We became very close.
 He was my father.”

 In 1982, she graduated from St. Michael's College at the University of Toronto with a Bachelor of Arts in political science and international relations.
 Later, in 1992, she earned her Master of Business Administration from the Schulich School of Business.

 Before venturing into politics, Crombie worked as a marketing manager for McDonald's Canada and the Walt Disney Company and later worked as manager of government relations for the Insurance Bureau of Canada.

-She married Brian Crombie, former-CFO of Biovail Corp. and the Ottawa Senators, in 1984, with whom she has three children Alex, Jonathan and Natasha.
+She married Brian Crombie, former-CFO of Biovail Corp. and the Ottawa Senators, in 1984, with whom she has three children: Alex, Jonathan and Natasha.
 The couple divorced in 2020.